 Editors: The editors of this journal will evaluate manuscripts exclusively on the basis of their academic merit and fit with the journal's themes.
 The editors are responsible for deciding which submitted papers should be published.
-The editor and any editorial staff must maintain confidentiality and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
+The editor and any editorial staff must maintain confidentiality and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, journal manager and the publisher.
 The editors will not use unpublished information in their own research without the express written consent of the author.
 Editors will take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
 The editors will take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred.